jaredraycoleman/Southaven/Session Recaps/Session 6 - The Road to Duskwatch.md

 The last enemy standing was a formidable Goblin Hexer, who attempted to flee, but Momeline coated her blade in Drow poison and knocked her unconscious instead.
 They tied her up and interrogated her, gaining vital intel:

-Blacksoul Silas operates from Duskwatch, leading a necromantic cult.
+[[Blacksoul Silas]] operates from Duskwatch, leading a necromantic cult.

 The goblins were pawns, knowing little of his true plans.

-She revealed the location of Duskwatch and of her father's goblin camp, promising they would be welcome there if they ever passed by.
+She revealed the location of [[Duskwatch Keep|Duskwatch]] and of her father's goblin camp, promising they would be welcome there if they ever passed by.

 Satisfied, they let her go, looted the fallen, and prepared to rest before the final day of their journey.